LMcAlpine/LMcAlpine/README.md

 -->
 ### 👋 Hi, I'm Luke McAlpine!

-- 💻 I'm currently working on studying the source code for the classic DOOM (1993) game, and developing a similar engine in a modern context, leveraging JavaScript.
+- 💻 I'm currently working on a Full Stack fitness and health application, leveraging React, JavaScript, Node.js, and Express.
-- 📚 I'm learning C programming from "The C Programming Language" by Kernighan and Ritchie to help me understand the original DOOM source code.
-- 💬 Ask me about my learning journey and challenges while studying the original DOOM source code.
 - 📫 How to reach me: lukedmcalpine@gmail.com